Life is a Game

 How to Win by Lightening Up

-Have you ever noticed how successful people are usually smiling, even before they are successful?
+Have you ever noticed how successful people are usually smiling?

-Billionaires, like Elon Musk, Jeff Bezos, Warren Buffet and Bill Gates are usually smiling.
+For example, billionaires, like Elon Musk, Jeff Bezos, Warren Buffet, Bill Gates, Oprah Winfrey, Mark Cuban, Michael Jordan, Richard Branson and Steven Spielberg are usually smiling.
 If you check their pictures before they were successful, you can see they smile a lot, no matter what they are doing.
 If you watch their videos, you can observe how they treat their work and lives as games.

 The winners in all fields treat their lives as games.
-Sports stars, great actors, best-selling authors, brilliant scientists, amazing doctors, charasmatic leaders, popular artists, Nobel Prize winners and brilliant innovators all seem to be playing a game and having fun, right?
+Sports stars, great actors, best-selling authors, brilliant scientists, amazing doctors, amazing artists, charismatic leaders, Nobel Prize winners and brilliant innovators all seem to be playing a game and having fun, right?
+They are winning their games.

 Is life a fun game for you?